Here's a list to help you with your holiday sparkling wine buys.

 The most important thing to get out of the way is that for a sparkling wine to be called Champagne, it must come from Champagne, France.

 Champagne is France's most northern wine region, just northeast of Paris.
-According to the region's wine laws, there are seven different types of grapes that can be used to make Champagne.
-Still the most common are Chardonnay, Pinot Noir, and Pinot Meunier.
-Also particular to Champagne is the traditional method winemaking style, where the wine goes through a second fermentation in individual wine bottles.
-Here, the wine spends extra time on lees, and carbon dioxide is trapped in the bottle, and it later dissolves into bubbles.
+According to the region's wine laws, there are eight different types of grapes that can be used to make Champagne: Chardonnay, Pinot Noir, Pinot Meunier, Pinot Gris, Pinot Blanc, Petit Meslier, Arbane, and most recently approved, Voltis.
+Still, the most commonly used grapes in Champagne are Chardonnay, Pinot Noir, and Pinot Meunier.
+Also particular to Champagne is the traditional method of winemaking, where the wine goes through a second fermentation in individual wine bottles.
+Here, the wine spends extra time on lees, and carbon dioxide is trapped in the bottle, which later dissolves into bubbles.

 When you see sparkling wines use the term 'Traditional Method' on the bottle, it means the wine was made like Champagne, with that second fermentation done in bottle.